gatein/gatein-portal/packaging/jboss-as7/README.txt

 Known Issues
 ============

 - Only one JBoss AS 7 version is supported at one time.
-At the moment it's JBoss AS 7.1.0.Beta1b, previous commits (r7651,r8230) work with JBoss AS 7.0.2.Final.
+At the moment it's JBoss AS 7.1.0.CR1.
 - WSRP is not yet supported
 - <distributable/> is not yet supported
 - Sample ears have been repackaged as their current default packaging is not supported